darksoul10101/Movie-recommendations-system/README.md

 ## Movie Recommendation System

-Welcome to Movie Match, your personalized movie recommendation system!
+Welcome to **Movie Match**, your personalized movie recommendation system!
 Powered by the Close Match algorithm, Movie Match offers highly accurate movie suggestions based on your preferences.

 Dataset